Home security seems like a complex topic, but it’s essentially a combination of two components:

 When you get a Ring Alarm, you can self-monitor your own alarm system, or you can utilize the Ring Professional Monitoring service that comes with the Ring Protect Plus plan.

 The type of monitoring you choose is extremely important.
 It needs to fit your lifestyle and keep you and your loved ones safe.

-Professional monitoring is a service that “watches” for signals the Ring Alarm system and can alert the authorities when a security threat is detected.
+Professional monitoring* is a service that monitors Ring Alarm for alarm signals, and can notify emergency contacts and request emergency dispatch the authorities.
 The Ring monitoring center is a team of trained agents in a secure location who watch all Ring Alarms 24/7/365.

 How does this work?
 The Ring Alarm Base Station monitors the sensors in your home and sends a signal to the Ring Monitoring Center when a threat is detected.
 It also sends an alert to your phone, as well as the phones of all Shared Users.
 When the monitoring center receives a signal, they call to see if there is a genuine threat.
 If there’s an emergency, they can dispatch emergency services to your home.

 Self-monitoring is when you monitor the Ring Alarm yourself.
 When the Alarm Base Station detects a threat, it will only send an alert to your phone and the phones of your Shared Users.
 (If you have email notifications turned on, it may send an email as well.)
 You and your Shared Users can call emergency services if there is a genuine threat, such as a fire, break-in, or another emergency at the home.